kshedden/case_studies/methods/factor-overview.md

 distances for visualization.
-The motivation for doing this is that in many settings chi-square distances may be the best approach for summarizing the information in the data, while Euclidean distances are arguably the best approach for producing visualizations for human interpretation.
+The motivation for doing this is that in many settings chi-square distances may be the best approach for summarizing the information in the data, especially among the objects or observations (the rows of the data matrix), while Euclidean distances are arguably the best approach for producing visualizations for human interpretation.